Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Implementation Details

-At the beginning of the algorithm, the shared identifier is equal to 0, hence only the first thread is allowed to conclude the search and update the bitmap.
-Then the shared identifier is set to 1 by the first thread.
+At the beginning of the algorithm, the shared identifier is equal to $0$, hence only the first thread is allowed to conclude the search and update the bitmap.
+Then, the shared identifier is set to $1$ by the first thread.
 The second thread can now commit, and so on.
-In general, the turn of the thread $i$ comes when all threads $0 \leq j < i$ have committed (when the thread $K-1$ commits, the shared identifier is set back to 0).
+In general, the turn of the thread $i$ comes when all threads $0 \leq j < i$ have committed.
+The shared identifier is set back to $0$ when the thread $K-1$ commits.